MarisaNicoleSloan/career-portfolio/levels-of-care/README.md

-### Levels of Care Feature for Mental Health and Addiction Treatment Centers
+# Levels of Care Feature for Mental Health and Addiction Treatment

-**Problem Statement**
+## Problem Statement

-The goal was to improve the user experience for individuals seeking information about addiction and mental health facilities.
-The existing system lacked clarity in presenting support tiers, spanning outpatient therapy to intensive inpatient options.
+Many individuals seeking information about addiction and mental health facilities often struggle to find clear and comprehensive information about the available support tiers, which can range from outpatient therapy to intensive inpatient options.
+The existing system lacked clarity in presenting these support tiers, making it difficult for users to make informed decisions about their treatment.

-**Technologies**
+## Technologies
 - ReactJS
 - CSS
 - Gatsby